mklabs/make/readme.md

 Note: This repository is in the process of being renamed into make instead of the former "bake" name.

-## What is Bake ?
+## What is make.js ?

-Bake is a little experiment to implement a simple task runner similar to Make in JavaScript, while bringing in the convenience of npm scripts with `$PATH` and environment variables.
+make.js is a little experiment to implement a simple task runner similar to Make in JavaScript, while bringing in the convenience of npm scripts with `$PATH` and environment variables.